TomerGeva/CommDspy/README.md

 ### 1.2.
 PrbsIterator
 An iterable used to generate the next bit in the given PRBS. during initialization, a seed and the generating polynomial are given to the object. after calling iter(), next() can be used to pop the next bit in the PRBS

-### bin2symbol
+### 1.3. bin2symbol
 Function receives a binary sequence and computes the UNCODED symbols matching the binary sequence.
 The function is inputted wiith:
 * bin_mat - The binary sequence wanted to be converted
 * num_of_symbols - The number of symbols in the UNCODED pattern.
 NOW ONLY SUPPORTS POWERS OF 2 (2, 4, 8, ...)
 * bit_order_inv=False - Booleans stating if we want to invert the bit order (By default, MSB is the rightmost bit and the LSB is the leftmost bits)
 * inv_msb=False - Boolean stating if we want to invert the msb
 * inv_lsb=False - Boolean stating if we want to invert the lsb
 * pn_inv=False - Boolean stating if we want to invert all bits

-### 1.3. coding
+### 1.4. coding
 Function used to code the pattern.
 Function is inputted with:
 * pattern - Input pattern of UNCODED symbols which should be coded
 * constellation=ConstellationEnum.PAM4 - Wanted constellation
 * coding=CodingEnum.UNCODED - Wanted coding, either UNCODED or GRAY
 * pn_inv=False - Boolean stating if we want to invert the levels after coding
 * full_scale=False - Boolean stating if we want to set the levels such that the mean power will be 1 (0 [dB])

+### 1.5. pulse_shape
+Function useed to perform pulse shaping to the inputted discrete signal.
+Function is inputted with:
+* signal - Input signal in OSR 1 for the pulse shaping
+* osr - The wanted Over Sampling Rate after the shaping
+* span - The span of the pulse, the span is symmetrical, i.e. a span of 8 means 8 symbols back and 8 symbols forward
+* method - The shape of the pulse. can be either:
+  * 'rect' - rectangular pulse
+  * 'sinc' - sinc pulse
+  * 'rcos' - raised cosine pulse with roll-off parameter beta
+  * 'rrc' - root raised cosine pulse with rolloff parameter beta

+### Various pulse generators
+The package supports all the pulses written in 1.5. above.
+The function names are:
+* rrc_pulse
+* rcos_pulse
+* sinc_pulse
+* rect_pulse
+Read the respective description for further information

 ## 2. Rx sub-package information
 ### 2.1. slicer